f5devcentral/f5-big-iq-lab/docs/class5/module8/lab3.rst

   - The BIG-IQ settings class is used to replace the Discovery and Import process of traditional BIG-IPs into the BIG-IQ platform.
   - The License class can be used to license the BIG-IP VE with a regKey directly or utilizing a licensePool from either the Current BIG-IQ or a different BIG-IQ

 Our VE created in the previous lab was a single instance with 1-NIC and a BYOL license.
 From our perspective, DO doesn't need many options, BIG-IQ management, ASM / AVR provisioned, User, and a License.
 Then it will be ready for AS3 or Application Templates.

+Check the BIG-IQ Settings and Provision options to add the class to our configuration, our newly created BIG-IP VE has never been configured with any configuration so we can leave the default options for the BIG-IQ Settings class.
+Add in our demo hostname, under-provisioning make sure that AVR and AWAF are configured with nominal.

+.. warning:: In the License class, you must supply the same BIG-IP admin username and password as the ones entered for the **User class**.
+             Also the Hypervisor needs to be selected only if reachable = false.

   |image10|
   |image11|